 What are the IT skills shortages?

-Nimmi Patel, techUK's skills and diversity programme manager, explains, 'The UK's tech sector is growing at 2.5 times the rate of the rest of the economy creating exciting jobs that require a range of skills and talent - but the UK is still facing a major digital skills shortage.
+Nimmi Patel, head of skills, talent and diversity at techUK, explains, 'The UK's tech sector is growing at two and a half times the rate of the rest of the economy, creating exciting jobs that require a range of skills and talent - but the UK is still facing a major digital skills shortage.
 To effectively prepare our workforce in an ever-changing digital economy, we need to inspire and support people into digital roles.

-'There are a number of vocational and academic pathways that can provide people with the right technical skills to flourish in the industry, but the IT industry needs more than developers and programmers,' adds Nimmi.
+'There are a number of vocational and academic pathways that can provide people with the right technical skills to flourish in the industry, but the IT sector needs more than developers and programmers,' adds Nimmi.

 • business analyst